-The marijuana market is now flooded with products – some are medical, some are recreational, some with high THC content, some with high CBD content.
+The cannabis market is now flooded with products – some are medical, some are recreational, some with high THC content, some with high CBD content.
 The ABCs of the weed world can be confusing and overwhelming if you don’t know what they all mean.
 In the end, there are some fundamental and significant differences between THC and CBD, the two main cannabinoids present in cannabis.

 Different receptors for different cannabinoids